 This message will occur if CIP fails to initialize successfully, indicating some sort of mismatch between CIP and CF. This message should not occur unless the CF driver and/or other kernel components have somehow been damaged.
 Remove and then re-install the CF package.
-If the problem persists, contact your customer support representative.
+If the problem persists, contact field engineers.